redsanket/spark/external/presto/guide/connectivity/cli.rst

 Launcher
 ********
-Follow the below steps to install presto_client in your Launcher and execute queries.
+Follow the below steps to install ``presto_client`` in your Launcher and execute queries.

 1. Request for :ref:`ACL <acl>` if ports are not open.
-2. Install presto_client package
+2. Install ``presto_client`` package
-3. Configure the defaults to connect to - a) Presto Coordinator URL, b) hive cluster name and c) database name.
-For eg:
+3. Configure the defaults to connect to: a) Presto Coordinator URL, b) Hive cluster name, and c) database name.
+For example:

 .. code-block:: text